Travel Report Mallorca

 Further it is a popular hiking destination (you can hike from the top to the sea), but most people drive to the estuary and then run into the gorge (do not forget the cell phone torch, you have to go through a tunnel that is sometimes less lit).
 In the gorge itself, you should look up from time to time.
 Not only because of the steep walls, but also because otherwise you could miss one of the free-living goats climbing in the trees.

 Mallorcans call the peninsula meeting place of the winds.
 The northernmost tip of the Mallorcan world has bizarrely shaped by wind and water.
 Staircases, walls, paths and the lighthouse at Cap de Formentor were built on the rocks in 1892 in a step-by-step and stumbling way.
 You can do very nice short hikes or just enjoy the ride on the mountain road.
 Aviod the summer though.
 Then the street is closed because of “overcrowding” and a bus is in service.
+Here you can also find – especially interesting for drone pilots – one of the most interesting Torres of the whole island, the Albercutx Watchtower.

 Camp de Mar